codemagic-ci-cd/codemagic-docs/content/yaml-publishing/huawei-appgallery.md

 3. Go to **App Information** and save the **App ID** to the environment variables as well in the **app_gallery** environment group.

 ## App Signing
-If you want to release your app in App Bundle format `.aab` and use the dynamic delivery feature, this service is required.
+If you want to release your app in App Bundle format `.aab` and use the dynamic delivery feature, you will need to sign your app.

-First, you need to sign your android application and upload the key to the Codemagic environment variables so Codemagic can sign your app before publishing it, see the [docs](https://docs.codemagic.io/yaml-code-signing/signing-android/).
+You will need to upload the signing key to the Codemagic environment variables so Codemagic can sign your app before publishing it, see the [docs](https://docs.codemagic.io/yaml-code-signing/signing-android/).

 1. Go to your app page.
 2. Go to **App Signing** tab in the *Services* section.